Imad Khan

 BA English (King's College London)

-The Quran’s Concept of Language: Pre-Islamic Poetry and the Meccan Suras
+- The Quran’s Concept of Speech: Pre-Islamic Poetry and the Meccan Suras

 Biography

 Imad Khan is a research student at SOAS University of London in the Department of Languages, Cultures and Linguistics.
-His academic background is in literary studies (BA English, King’s College London), with a particular focus on critical theory and comparative literature.
+His background is in the literary-theological study of the Quran.

-His current work investigates beliefs about the power of affective speech in pre-Islamic culture and how the Quran reshapes these ideas in its representation of language.
-This involves deriving epistemological principles from pre-Islamic poetry and oration – both their earthly and unearthly qualities – to better understand the Quranic concept of qalb (heart) as the seat of emotion and sound reasoning, and how the heart can be inspired by natural and supernatural speech.
+His current work investigates beliefs about the power of affective speech in pre-Islamic culture and how the Quran reshapes these ideas in its own representation of the spoken word.
+This involves deriving epistemological principles from pre-Islamic poetry and oration in both their earthly and supernatural qualities.
+These serve to better understand the Quranic concept of qalb (heart) as the seat of emotion and sound reasoning, how the heart can be inspired by natural and supernatural speech, and how human beings are expected to form correct beliefs.

 Research interests